Careers

 Internships

-Our licensing team within the Office of Technology & Licensing (OTL) works with prospective student interns who are seeking to learn more about intellectual property (IP) law and the assessment and commercialization of new university innovations.
+Our licensing team within the Office of Technology and Licensing (OTL) works with prospective student interns who are seeking to learn more about intellectual property (IP) law and the assessment and commercialization of new university innovations.
 Licensing interns are typically law student, Ph.D. or masters degree seeking students, or recent graduates.

 OTL typically recruits licensing interns three times throughout the year during the Fall, Spring, and Summer semesters.